cnorthwood/eurovisionhue/README.md

 at http://www.nokogiri.org/tutorials/installing_nokogiri.html#mac_os_x
 and try again.

+You will also need to install ImageMagick: https://www.imagemagick.org/script/binary-releases.php.

 Now you need to register your Mac with you Hue.
 Press the button on the bridge, then: